prog4biol/pfb2019/README.md

 #### integer

 - known as an int
-- an int can be positve or negative
+- an int can be positive or negative
 - and **does not** contain a decimal point or exponent.

 #### floating point number

 - known as a float
-- a floating point number can be positve or negative
+- a floating point number can be positive or negative
 - and **does** contain a decimal point (`4.875`) or exponent (`4.2e-12`)

 #### complex number